 If you are lactose intolerant, hard cheeses like parmesan, swiss, and cheddar may be an option to consider.
 They are naturally lower in lactose, however, if you are severely intolerant, you may still need to avoid or take a lactase pill before consuming.
 Dietitians note that the bold flavor of these cheeses causes people to use less in a dish, which is an overall good thing.

-3. Blue Cheese
+Blue Cheese

 I’m not a fan of blue cheese, although I did enjoy gorgonzola on occasion (I’m a “likes ketchup but not tomatoes” person).
-Blue cheese has a distinctive taste and includes gorgonzola, and can be soft or hard.
+Blue cheese has a distinctive taste, and includes gorgonzola, and can be soft or hard.
 While blue cheese tends to be high in calories and fat, it also has one of the highest calcium contents, and its unique flavor means you won’t need to eat as much of it.

-4. Brie
+Brie

 Brie and other soft cheeses have a firm exterior and creamy interior.
-They’re rich with flavor but high in saturated fat, which could give some people pause when choosing this particular variety.
+They’re rich in flavor but high in saturated fat, which could give some people pause when choosing this particular variety.
 Typically, the softer the cheese is, the higher the fat, so exercise caution when eating this cheese!

-5. Processed Cheeses
+Processed Cheeses

 I know you saw this one coming from a mile away.
 Anyone who grew up in America in the last 100 years knows what this orange square wrapped in plastic is.
 However, American cheese isn’t the only processed cheese that’s unhealthy for you.
+These cheeses also include shredded cheeses, sweetened cottage cheese, and the liquid cheese that’s put on top of nachos and other processed food items (think cheese in a squirt can).

-Heavily ‘ultra processed’ foods like these cheeses have been shown to cause overeating and weight gain [8].
-This in turn could contribute to long term ill-health and chronic disease.
+This cheese is so processed and full of chemicals that it’s hard to argue if it’s even really cheese.
+Heavily ‘ultra-processed’ foods like these cheeses have been shown to cause overeating and weight gain [8].
+This in turn could contribute to long-term ill-health and chronic disease.

 Other Tips for Choosing Healthier Cheese